132nd-vWing/OPERATION-SOCHI/README.md

 1) After the successful annexation of the Cremea peninsula, Russia has turn its eyes towards the countries to its Southern border.
 A NATO taskforce was deployed to the Caucasus to reinforce and hopefully deter the russians of hostilities.

-2) However two days ago hostilities broke with a series of clashes between Russian and NATO aircraft, as wel as a ground offensive into Azerbaijan.
+2) However two days ago hostilities broke with a series of clashes between Russian and NATO aircraft, as well as a ground offensive into Azerbaijan.

 3) NATO intelligence warns that Russian armed forces are setting up an offensive into Abkhazia through the SOCHI district.